ETL Orders and Returns Transfer Process

 Orders Data Transfer Requirements

-You will be transmitting batch order data utilizing your provided environment URI's.
+You will be transmitting batch order data utilizing your provided environment URIs.

 a.
-ETL Summary Files Overview
+ETL Order Files Overview

 b.
-ETL Order Files Overview
+ETL Order Object Overview

-d.
+c.
 Example Order Array of JSON Objects - No Product Details

-e.
+d.
 Example Order Array of JSON Objects - Product Level Order

-f.
+e.
 ETL Return File Overview

-g.
+f.
 ETL Return Order Object Overview

-h.
+g.
 Return Order Object - Partial Return with No Line Items

-i.
+h.
 Return Order Object - Partial Return with Line Items

-j.
+i.
 Return Order Object - Full Return/Canceled Order

 With each file, please use the following naming convention: